Benchmarks

 Size

-HealthBench includes ~2,756 realistic healthcare scenarios evaluated using ~48,562 clinician-authored rubric criteria.
-The scenarios simulate real-world healthcare interactions across tasks such as clinical reasoning, documentation, patient communication, triage, and safety-critical decision support.
+HealthBench includes 5,000 health conversations, including single-turn and multi-turn examples, evaluated using 48,562 physician-authored rubric criteria.
+The examples are designed to reflect real-world healthcare interactions across contexts such as clinical reasoning, emergencies, patient communication, triage, and safety-critical decision support.

 Source